 Volunteering should be a social and engaging experience with a variety of task to keep in the volunteer challenged, engaged and most importantly feel a part of the team.

 Strike while the iron’s hot; when a potential volunteer expresses an interest in volunteering for your organisation, it is important to get in touch (email or telephone) as quickly as possible.
-Many volunteers are put off volunteering when organisations take too long to get in touch.
+Many volunteers have put off volunteering when organisations take too long to get in touch.
 We understand that many of our colleagues are busy and often work part-time, but getting in touch, even just to knowledge the expression of interest via quick personal email, will make the potential volunteer feel valued.

 Take time to get to know the volunteer; at the initial meeting, get to know the volunteer, find out what they want to gain through volunteering, their interest likes and dislike.
-Clearly, communication what the role involves and the expectation you have from the volunteer will create mutual understanding and ensure everything is clearly set out before you and the volunteer embark on the journey.
+Clearly, communicating what the role involves and the expectation you have from the volunteer will create mutual understanding and ensure everything is clearly set out before you and the volunteer embark on the journey.

 Communication, Communication, Communication; Open and honest two-way communications will ensure to the building of trust and can head off any potential problems down the line.

-Support; by providing sufficient support for volunteers will ensure that they can carry out their duties successfully and gain knowledge and confidence.
+Support; providing sufficient support for volunteers will ensure that they can carry out their duties successfully and gain knowledge and confidence.

 Say Thank you!
 It’s a simple thing but easy to forget.
 Volunteers are hugely important to an organisation and a simple thank you goes a long way.

-Make volunteer feel included; being a part of a team is one of the most popular reasons why people volunteer.
-We are often busy with the day-to-day tasks of our job, but it is important that different teams within the organisation take time to get to know the volunteers, include them in team activities, discussions and general chit-chat around the office.
+Make volunteers feel included; being a part of a team is one of the most popular reasons why people volunteer.
+We are often busy with the day-to-day tasks of our job, but it is important that different teams within the organisation take time to get to know the volunteers, and include them in team activities, discussions and general chit-chat around the office.

 Let’s get together; Festive season is a good excuse to get all your volunteers together for a meal or drinks but getting together doesn’t have to be confined to the festive period.
 Get your volunteers together every three months or six months are a drink, quiz night or a meal out together.
-It doesn’t have to cost the organisation vase amount of money; many volunteers are happy to contribute toward a get-together.
+It doesn’t have to cost the organisation a vast amount of money; many volunteers are happy to contribute toward a get-together.
 It is a great opportunity to meet socially, have a laugh and connect with each other.

 Remember they are volunteers; with increasing funding cuts we are more and more reliant on volunteers to help us deliver services, but it is important to ensure organisations don’t treat volunteers as employees.
 There is a defining line between volunteers and employees, it is imperative the line is not crossed, check out NCVO’s avoiding job substitutions and knowhow.ncvo.org.uk/volunteering-and-the-law for more information on volunteering and the law.